n5amd/xlxd-debian-installer/README.md

 # xlxd-debian-installer
 This script simply runs through the official install instructions found [HERE](https://github.com/LX3JL/xlxd).
-It will install your own D-Star or DMR reflector along with setting up the web dashboards to view real-time activity.
-It can be used to install a private or a public D-Star or DMR XLX Reflector.
+The script will install XLX along with setting up the web dashboard to view real-time activity.
+After installing this you will have a private or public D-Star, DMR, and YSF XLX Reflector.

+At the start of 2020 a new version of XLX was released that allows for native C4FM connections.
+This means it's even simpler to run a multi-mode reflector.
+XLX now natively supports DMR, D-Star, and C4FM.
+C4FM and DMR do not require any transcoding hardware (AMBE) to work together.
+If you plan on using D-Star with any of the other modes, you will need hardware AMBE chips.

 ### To Install: